andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 ## Optimization and Numerical Methods

 Understanding the optimization machinery underlying MPC proved essential.
 The course covered how continuous-time optimal control problems are discretized using numerical integration methods.
-The choice matters—higher-order Runge-Kutta methods like RK4 achieve much better accuracy than simple Euler integration for the same computational cost.
+The choice matters, higher-order Runge-Kutta methods like RK4 achieve much better accuracy than simple Euler integration for the same computational cost.
 These methods transform continuous dynamics into discrete-time models suitable for optimization.

 The resulting nonlinear programs (NLPs) are solved using Sequential Quadratic Programming (SQP) or interior point methods.
 SQP linearizes the KKT optimality conditions at each iteration, solving a sequence of quadratic programs that progressively approach the solution.
 Interior point methods smooth the complementarity conditions using logarithmic barriers, converting inequalities into smooth equality constraints at the cost of introducing a barrier parameter that must be driven to zero.

-The sensitivity analysis—computing how solutions change with parameters—enables differentiation through MPC for gradient-based learning.
+The sensitivity analysis, computing how solutions change with parameters, enables differentiation through MPC for gradient-based learning.
 The implicit function theorem provides:

 $$\frac{\partial z^*}{\partial p} = -M^{-1}r$$